 Instead they just decided to let it go away.
 I don't go away.
 I get even.
 So here I am on social media, and my next stop is Yelp.

 I think I can find a couple of other places to place reviews.
 So the upshot of this, don't ship stuff via UPS.
 When I've had occasional insurance claims with the post office, I get resolution in just a few days.
 I ship a lot of stuff for eBay transactions.

 All that goes through the post office, and they've been good to me.
 UPS has been polite, but useless.
 I was considering shipping our luggage on future trips to make travel easier, sending it ahead to the hotel where it would be waiting.

 I'm not going to do that now.
 Future shipments will go via USPS or the other guys, FedEx Ship Center.

 Reason of review: Poor customer service.

 Preferred solution: Full refund.

-I liked: Store employees, Item arrived on schedule.
+UPS Pros: Store employees, Item arrived on schedule.

-I didn't like: Delayed processing of damage claim, Shipment abused in transit resulting in damage claim, Claim initiated by phone then left in limbo, Referred to original store where i shipped items, Lack of contact with me regarding claim.
+UPS Cons: Delayed processing of damage claim, Shipment abused in transit resulting in damage claim, Claim initiated by phone then left in limbo, Referred to original store where i shipped items, Lack of contact with me regarding claim.